 The report provides an overview of the level of reserves and their movements, thereby helping investors understand the demand/supply dynamics of natural gas.
 It is an indicator of current gas prices and volatility that affect businesses of natural gas-weighted companies and related support plays.

-Still, Natural Gas Price Rallies
+Natural Gas Price Falls

 Positive Long-Term Thesis